Caribbean Sea: Geology

-The Caribbean's floor is composed of sub-oceanic sediments of deep red clay in the deep basins and troughs.
-On continental slopes and ridges calcareous silts are found.
-Clay minerals likely having been deposited by the mainland river Orinoco and the Magdalena River.
-Deposits on the bottom of the Caribbean Sea and Gulf of Mexico have a thickness of about 1 km.
-Upper sedimentary layers relate to the period from the Mesozoic to the Cenozoic (250 million years ago to present) and the lower layers from the Paleozoic to the Mesozoic.
+The Caribbean's floor is composed of suboceanic sediments of deep red clay in the deep basins and troughs.
+On continental slopes and ridges, calcareous silts are found.
+Clay minerals have likely been deposited by the mainland river Orinoco and the Magdalena River.
+Deposits on the bottom of the Caribbean Sea and the Gulf of Mexico have thicknesses of about 1 km.
+Upper sedimentary layers relate to the period from the Mesozoic to the Cenozoic (250 million years ago) and the lower layers from the Paleozoic to the Mesozoic.

-The Caribbean sea floor is divided into five basins separated from each other by underwater ridges and mountain ranges.
-Atlantic Ocean water enters the Caribbean through the Anegada Passage lying between the Lesser Antilles and Virgin Islands and the Windward Passage located between Cuba and Haiti.
+The Caribbean seafloor is divided into five basins (the Yucatan, Cayman, Colombian, Venezuelan and Grenada Basins) separated from one another by underwater ridges and mountain ranges (the Cayman Ridge, the Nicaraguan Rise, the Beata Ridge and the Aves Ridge).
+Atlantic Ocean water enters the Caribbean through the Anegada Passage between the Lesser Antilles and the Virgin Islands and the Windward Passage between Cuba and Haiti.

 The Yucatán Channel between Mexico and Cuba links the Gulf of Mexico with the Caribbean.
-The deepest points of the sea lie in Cayman Trough with depths reaching approximately 7686 m.
-Despite this, the Caribbean Sea is considered a relatively shallow sea in comparison to other bodies of water.

-The pressure of the South American Plate to the east of the Caribbean causes the region of the Lesser Antilles to have high volcanic activity.
-There was a very serious eruption of Mount Pelée in 1902 which caused many casualties.
+The deepest points of the sea lie in Cayman Trough, with depths reaching approximately 7686 m.
+Despite that, the Caribbean Sea is considered a relatively shallow sea compared with other bodies of water.
+The pressure of the South American Plate to the east of the Caribbean causes the region of the Lesser Antilles to have high volcanic activity, and a very serious eruption of Mount Pelée in 1902 caused many casualties.

-The Caribbean sea floor is also home to two oceanic trenches: the Cayman Trench and Puerto Rico Trench, which put the area at a high risk of earthquakes.
-Underwater earthquakes pose a threat of generating tsunamis which could have a devastating effect on the Caribbean islands.
-Scientific data reveals that over the last 500 years the area has seen a dozen earthquakes above 7.5 magnitude.
-Most recently, a 7.1 earthquake struck Haiti on January 12, 2010.
+The Caribbean seafloor is also the home of two oceanic trenches: the Cayman Trench and the Puerto Rico Trench, which put the area at a high risk of earthquakes.
+Underwater earthquakes pose a threat of generating tsunamis, which could have devastating effects on the Caribbean islands.
+Scientific data reveals that during the past 500 years, the area has seen a dozen earthquakes above 7.5 magnitude.
+Most recently, a 7.1-magnitude earthquake struck Haiti, on January 12, 2010.